markushhh/niri-ublue/README.md

 # niri-ublue

-`niri-ublue` is an atomic Fedora image with the window manager `niri`.
+`niri-ublue` is a Fedora atomic niri image with the window manager `niri`.

 ## Installation